NachoToast/NachoMusic/README.md

 -   [Yarn](https://yarnpkg.com/), you can still use npm if necessary but some scripts will not work.

+Note that currently NachoMusic will only work if you install it to you main drive (i.e. `C:\` on Windows).

 Everything after this can be done in a terminal:

 ```sh